 The nearest hospital is in Peterborough which is about 20 minutes away at regular speed.
 There is 911 emergency service and ambulance service here.

-There is a local vet in Lakefield that also provides on-call after-hours service.
+There is a local vet in Lakefield, Village Animal Hospital, that also provides on-call after-hours service 705-652-5267.

-No, but there are 2 businesses that offer doggy day care which we can refer you too.
+No, but there are 2 businesses that offer doggy day care which we can refer you to.

 No. Besides swimming, children tend to focus on the boats, fishing, exploring the 12.5 acres, exploring the frog and turtle pond with a net, roasting marshmallows and hot dogs at the bonfire, playing board games and cards, reading and getting to know the other kids who might be staying at Lake Edge at the same time.
-A great outing that includes a play ground is the Riverside Zoo, which is a great location for a picnic, a train ride and visiting the animals, all for free!
-See other things to do and see under our Attractions.
+A great outing that includes a play ground is the Riverside Zoo, which is a great location for a picnic, a train ride and visiting the animals.

 All operators of powered watercraft used for recreational purposes within Canada require the card as of September 15 2009.
 We highly recommend taking the exam on-line at http://www.boaterexam.com/canada/.